NapthaAI/docs/docs/NapthaStorage/1-database.md

 # Database Storage

+Naptha's database storage offers a powerful way to manage structured data.

-To interact with the database
+You can interact with it using [Naptha's SDK](https://github.com/NapthaAI/naptha-sdk/), either via CLI or the Python client.

-For CLI, the database storage provider commands start with `naptha storage db`.
+For the `CLI` option, the database storage provider commands start with `naptha storage db`.

+Here are some examples of how to interact with the database storage:

 ## Create a Table

-To create a table you need to specify a dict with a schema field.
+To create a table in Naptha's database storage, you need to specify a dict with a schema field that specifies the structure and data types of your table.
+The schema is provided as a JSON object where each field defines a column's properties.

-Via CLI:
+**Via CLI:**

 ```
 naptha storage db create test_embeddings -d '{